Dynamic capacity allocation of hybrid transportation units for cargo-hitching in urban public transportation systems: Algorithm

 \textbf{Branching strategy}: We branch based on the design variables $\HTUVehicle_{\Vehicle}, \medspace \Vehicle \in \SetOfVehicles$ and select the design variable with the highest fractional value in the final solution of the \gls{acr:cg} applied to solve the continuous relaxation of the respective search tree node.
 More specifically, after solving a node in the search tree, we determine

 and add an inequality to the \gls{acr:rmp} that reflects the branching.
-This branching on the design variables does not change the pricing problem.
-We populate columns found in any search tree node to all currently active nodes and do not prune the set of columns.
+This branching on the design variables does not change the pricing problem. \revone{The applied branching rule does not guarantee integer variables $\HTUOps$, and $\FreightFlowPath$, and we rely on the node-based upper bounds to ensure integrality across these variables.
+In this context, we note that branching on variables $\FreightFlowPath$ could lead to large branching trees and additionally changes the pricing problem.
+Thus, the implementation of such a branching rule requires further adjustment of the algorithmic framework.
+Moreover, w}e populate columns found in any search tree node to all currently active nodes and do not prune the set of columns.

 \textbf{Node-based upper bounds}: Following the observation that commercial solvers are capable of branching on a continuous solution of Problem~\ref{problem:path-based-formulation} effectively, we assign a restrictive time limit to the commercial solver (e.g., $60$ seconds) and utilize its branch-and-cut algorithm to derive upper bounds in every node of the search tree.